 BB Law offer a range of fixed fees, these are the most popular

-- Initial Advice – FREE OF CHARGE (Note: free initial advice must be provided via email)
+- Initial Advice – FREE OF CHARGE (Note: free initial advice must be provided via email and during busy periods I may require case information to be submitted via email)

 If you would like to take advantage of the FREE initial advice service provided by Bobby Bell then please email firstname.lastname@example.org with as much of the following information as you can –